 Why do engineers need interoperability?

 We need to be careful to avoid burdening interoperability with the needs of exchangeability.
-Exchangeability introduces the needs for semantic preservation, synchronization across repositories, and access governance that is not the core burden of interoperability.
+Exchangeability introduces the need for semantic preservation, synchronization across repositories, and access governance that is not the core burden of interoperability.

 Interoperability to unburden the organization

 When interoperability is done well, exchangeability is no longer a burden on the organization.
 Teams can access and navigate to assets natively in the tools where they are authored, and no exchange is necessary.

 The result is that our IT teams can successfully manage our enterprise repositories, and our engineering teams are successful.
 However, we can use exchangeability as the warning for when interoperability has failed our organization or our organizational boundaries.

-There was a time where engineers could work on their own and work in a single tool or toolchain.
+There was a time when engineers could work on their own and work in a single tool or toolchain.
 What we observe today is that Engineering is a holistic practice.
 Many engineers of different skills play essential roles in delivering quality products.